MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 - [Remediation actions](#test-remediation-actions)
 - [Automatic attack disruption](/microsoft-365/security/defender/automatic-attack-disruption)

-Use the following procedures to test your environment for Defender for Identity capabilties with the Microsoft Security Agent.
+Use the following procedures to test your environment for Defender for Identity capabilties on a domain controller.

 ### Check the ITDR dashboard